rootisgod/rootisgod/content/posts/2023/2023-03-31-Creating-a-Proxmox-Server-With-Hetzner.md

 ### Setup the Community Proxmox Apt Sources

-If you dont have a Proxmox subscrption, be sure to change the apt sources list so we can receive the non enterprise updates.
+If you dont have a Proxmox subscription, be sure to change the apt sources list so we can receive the non enterprise updates.
 If you dont you will get this kind of error when you try and update the system

 ```bash
 root@proxmox:~# apt update